tendermint/go-amino/README.md

 An interface value is typically a struct, but it doesn't need to be.
 The last 3 bits of the written prefix bytes are the concrete type's typ3 bits, so a scanner can recursively traverse the fields and elements of the value.
-A nil interface value is encoded by four zero bytes in place of the 4 prefix bytes.
-Of course, a nil struct field value is not encoded at all.
+A nil interface value is encoded by 2 zero bytes (0x0000) in place of the 4 prefix bytes.
+As in Protobuf, a nil struct field value is not encoded at all.

 ## Wire in other langauges